Our shared heritage – updated for the digital age

 Given that popularity, consider what happened in 2018 when Forbes magazine published an article by an economics professor.
 His essay proposed that Amazon replace local libraries and “save taxpayers lots of money, while enhancing the value of their stock.”
 The article ignited a firestorm of protest by some library patrons and especially by librarians.
 Within days, Forbes deleted the piece from its website.

 And far from stagnant institutions of the past, libraries today are rapidly evolving.
 They’re carried along by the tide of technology that has transformed so much of how we receive information in modern life.
+Their online resources are more important now than ever.
 And libraries have also introduced a host of new services, from early literacy programs, to help for patrons who are living on the edge, to ‘maker spaces’, where library users create and edit original content.

 As you’ll hear in this special series, Libraries Reimagined, public radio documentary-maker David Freudberg examines the role of these remarkable, locally-controlled institutions in virtually every community across America.
 And you’ll learn new ways that libraries help to preserve our democracy by ensuring free, unfettered access to information.

 Supported by the Alfred P. Sloan Foundation and the Humankind Program Fund, in partnership with Documentary Educational Resources.

 I love walking around and seeing every kind of person that exists on this planet in our library buildings…I think we’re pretty laser-focused on providing everyone in the community these opportunities to thrive.”